ytwangZero/easyEWAS/README.md

   <p class="hero-lead">easyEWAS is an R package for conducting Epigenome-Wide Association Study (EWAS) in a unified and reproducible way.
 It supports Illumina methylation array platforms including 27K, 450K, EPIC v1, EPIC v2, and MSA, and provides an end-to-end analysis workflow covering association modeling, batch-effect handling, result visualization, bootstrap-based internal validation, enrichment analysis, and optional DMR discovery.</p>
 </div>

-## Website
+## Tutorial
-For tutorial, you can refer to https://easyewas-tutorial.github.io/.
+For detailed instruction, you can refer to https://easyewas-tutorial.github.io/.

 ## Installation